 Credit Bureau Reporting

-The rates for all accounts set forth above include all required verifications and fees for reporting eligible accounts to a national credit bureau.
+The rates for all accounts set forth above include all required verifications and fees for reporting eligible accounts to a National Credit Reporting Agency (eg. Trans Union).
 Only accounts that comply with the requirements and policies of all associated State and Federal laws and regulations, including, without limitation, the FDCPA and FCRA, and the individual credit reporting agency, as determined in the sole discretion of CRM, shall be eligible for credit bureau reporting.

-Please note: CRM does not accept assignment for accounts that are out of statute or originate from payday-type loans.
-For information on servicing charged-off debts, please contact us.
+Please note: CRM does not accept assignment for accounts that are out of statute, originate from payday-type loans or have been charged-off by the creditor.